include('../inc/header.inc.php'); ?>

 The first week consists only of general stretches and exercises, and making actors more comfortable with their bodies.
 If you need suggestions for these activities, consult basic stretching and exercise manuals, and perhaps rehearse at the local YMCA/YWCA.
 An excellent choice is the Marine Corps physical training regiment, which is designed for men and women of many different physiques.

-Throughout the Year of Induction, and on into performances, actors must spend 45 minutes to an hour warming up using the techniques learned here, and adding in new.
 The second week, the actors begin working more directly to communicate.
 Initial conditions are very demanding, operating through sound and gesture.
 Peter Brook outlines some excellent exercises in The Holy Theatre chapter of The Empty Space.
 Other suggestions are found in Improvisation for the Theater, by Viola Spolin.
 Up to four weeks may be spent on these exercises, none of which will allow the actors to speak or gesture explicitly.
 Similarly, goals must be immediate and tangible, not abstract.

 The exploration of visual language begins with the pictoral and ends with the symbolic.
 Exercises initially involve drawing, then writing, and Spolin has more exercises suited to this course.